WordPress/gutenberg/docs/how-to-guides/data-basics/1-setup.md

 add_action( 'admin_enqueue_scripts', 'load_custom_wp_admin_scripts' );
 ```

 If you now go to the Plugins page, you should see a plugin called **My first Gutenberg App**.
 Go ahead and activate it.
-A new menu position labeled _My first Gutenberg app_ should show up.
+A new menu item labeled _My first Gutenberg app_ should show up.
 Once you click it, you will see a page that says _Hello from JavaScript!_:

 ![](./media/setup/hello-from-js.jpg)